atlas-runtime/atlas-guides/setup_atlas.md

 # return to the root directory and go to atlas-client
 $ cd $ATLAS_ROOT/atlas/client
 # edit the `atlas-addresses.txt` with your configuration in format `PORT IP`
+# in my case my atlas-addresses.txt contains
+$ cat $ATLAS_ROOT/atlas_client/atlas-addresses.txt
+# 7000 127.0.0.1
+# 7001 127.0.0.1
+# that will use max two servers, listening to ports 7000 and 7001
 ```

 #### Setting up the SGX environment